JKhawaja/JKhawaja.github.io/_posts/2017-9-15-Version-Driven-Development-Testing.md

 ### Regression Tests

-Regression tests really do nothing more than give us pre-defined comfort/tolerance bounds for how much our code can "regress" per some metric e.g. performance, coverage, etc. Having these bounds allows for faster development cycles, instead of simply specifying that all code and tests should always be 100% perfection and never veer.
+Regression tests really do nothing more than give us pre-defined comfort/tolerance bounds for how much our code can "regress" per some metric e.g., performance, coverage, etc. Having these bounds allows for faster development cycles, instead of simply specifying that all code and tests should always be 100% perfection and never veer.

-- `Behavioral Regressions`: e.g. using [Diffy](https://github.com/twitter/diffy) for automated regression testing between API versions
+- `Behavioral Regressions`: e.g., using [Diffy](https://github.com/twitter/diffy) for automated regression testing between API versions
 - `Coverage Regression`: an example is if we are used to using mutation tests to ensure that our unit test has 100% code coverage, but we would be comfortable with anything above 90%, then a coverage regression test simply fails if the latest mutation test is under 90% coverage for one of our behavior tests.
 - `Performance Regressions`
     + `benchmark regressions`: ensuring that a modified piece of code still performs within certain bounds
-        * Intra-Differential (e.g. confirming that one function must always be a faster option than another function)
+        * Intra-Differential (e.g., confirming that one function must always be a faster option than another function)
     + `profiling regressions`: resource-usage regressions -- making sure we have not increased the computational time or memory usage of a code block more than a certain allowed delta.
     + `load regressions`: P9X latency category regressions
 - `Integration Regressions`: [Integration-Contract](https://martinfowler.com/bliki/IntegrationContractTest.html) Tests